 Minimum withdrawal amounts at most UK casinos sit between £10 and £20.
 If you deposited £5 and won less than the minimum withdrawal threshold, you may need to continue playing until your balance reaches that level or make a further deposit using an alternative method.
 This is worth factoring in when managing your bankroll at a low-deposit site.

-Phone bill is not the only way to deposit £5 at a UK casino.
-The table below compares the five most common low-deposit methods side by side, specifically at the £5 level, so you can see exactly where phone bill excels and where alternatives may suit you better.
+Using pay by phone is not the only way to deposit £5 at a UK casino.
+The table below compares the five most common low-deposit methods side by side, specifically at the £5 level, so you can see exactly where phone bill deposits excel and where alternatives may suit you better.

 | Factor | Phone Bill | Debit Card | PayPal | Paysafecard | Apple Pay |